tacgomes/advent-of-code-2020/README.md

 My solutions in Rust to the [Advent of Code], 2020 edition.

-I deliberately choose not to use any external Cargo package to practice exercising the core features of the language.
-The exception to this rule was on _Puzzle 07_ where not using an external package such as Regex would make parsing the input a very tedious task.
-For the sake of simplicity, I skipped all error handling and therefore all the programs assume valid input.

 ## Building and Running

 All the programs are organised in a Cargo workspace.
 Running the following